 This “Middle of the World” location is on a tract of land located approximately 20 miles from Quito.
 It is easy to get to from here.

 ✦ How to get to the Middle of the World – Quito:

 My family and I hired a driver from the hotel that we were staying at in Quito (faster and easier for a family of four).
 We hired him for the day to take us to the Pululahau Volcano, then to the Monument to the Equator dedicated to “Mitad del Mundo” and finally to Intiñan Solar Museum, which is the exact equator line.
-(The funny thing is that the monument erected to commemorate the middle of the world was actually built in the wrong location. but read on for further explanation.)
+(The funny thing is that the monument erected to commemorate the middle of the world was actually built in the wrong location. but read on for a further explanation.)